 The chemical, FB-220 is not expected to biodegrade in water.
-It is not readily biodegradable based on available test data.
-Only 1.2% degradation by removal of dissolved organic carbon (DOC) was reported in a 28 day test study conducted according to OECD TG 301 A, while 0% degradation by oxygen consumption was reported in a separate 30 day test study conducted according to OECD TG 301 D. FB-220 is also not inherently biodegradable.
-In a 28 day test study conducted according to OECD TG 302 B, degradation peaked at 20.9% at day 5 but was approximately sustained throughout the remainder of the test.
+Only 1.2% degradation by removal of DOC was reported in a 28 day ready biodegradability test conducted according to OECD TG 301 A, while 0% degradation by O2 consumption was reported in a separate 30 day test conducted according to OECD TG 301 D. In a 28 day inherent biodegradability test conducted according to OECD TG 302 B, degradation by DOC removal rose to 20.9% after 5 days but was approximately sustained throughout the remainder of the test.
 This behaviour is consistent with a slow adsorption process or the formation of persistent degradants.
 Therefore, FB-220 is neither readily nor inherently biodegradable in water.

 The chemical, FB-28 is not expected to biodegrade in water.
-A test study conducted according to OECD TG 302 B was terminated after 24 hours as 84% of the test substance was adsorbed to DOC.
+A study conducted according to OECD TG 302 B was terminated after 24 hours as 83.6% of test substance was removed by adsorption.
 As no reliable data were identified, biodegradation was read across from FB-220.
-The structures of FB-220 and FB-28 are similar, with identical backbones and sulfonate substituents on their aromatic rings, differing only by the presence of two additional sulfonate substituents in FB-220.
-Therefore, they would be expected to have similar degradation pathways.
-Furthermore, there is no evidence that FB-28 biodegrades more readily than FB-220.
-Hence, FB-28 is conservatively assessed to be neither readily nor inherently biodegradable in water.
+The structures of FB-220 and FB-28 are similar, with identical backbones and sulfonate substituents on their aromatic rings, differing only by the presence of two additional sulfonates on FB-220.
+On this basis, they are expected to have similar degradation pathways.
+Therefore, FB-28 is conservatively assessed to be neither readily nor inherently biodegradable in water.

-Photo-degradation may be a significant dissipation pathway for chemicals in this group, but it is likely to lead to the formation of persistent degradants.
-The mechanism is thought to involve photo-oxidative cleavage of the internal stilbene, yielding alcohols and aldehydes, with further degradation leading to derivatives of melamine, which is persistent (AICIS 2022; AISE and Cefic 2004).
-The half-life to direct photolysis in sunlit natural water is 3-6 hours in laboratory tests of FB-71 and FB-220 (Kramer et al. 1996; Managaki and Takada 2005).
+Photo-degradation may be a significant dissipation pathway for chemicals in this group (FBAs), but it is likely to lead to the formation of persistent degradants.
+The mechanism is thought to involve photo-oxidative cleavage of the internal stilbene, yielding alcohols and aldehydes, with further degradation leading to derivatives of melamine, which is persistent in the environment (AICIS 2022; AISE and Cefic 2004).
+The half-life of FBAs to direct photolysis in sunlit water is 3-6 hours according to laboratory studies of FB-71 and FB-220 (Kramer et al. 1996; Managaki and Takada 2005).
 However, dissipation rates in the environment will be seasonal and depth dependent, reaching their highest levels in the upper photic zone during summer but easing into winter (Poiger et al. 1999; Stoll and Giger 1997; Yamaji et al. 2010).

 Chemicals in this group will not hydrolyse in the environment as they do not possess readily hydrolysable groups.
-In experimental studies conducted according to OECD TG 111, the half-lives of FB-71 and FB-220 to hydrolysis in water exceeded one year at pH 4, 7 and 9 (REACH n.d.-a; n.d.-b).
+In experimental studies conducted according to OECD TG 111, the half-lives of FB-71 and FB-220 to hydrolysis exceed one year under acidic (pH 4) and basic conditions (pH 9) (REACH n.d.-a; n.d.-b).

 Based on available exposure and monitoring data, chemicals in this group are not expected to degrade in sediment or soil.
-Sediment core samples obtained from a Swiss lake in the 1990s contained a historical record of FBAs in layers deposited during the 1950-1960s (Poiger 1994; Stoll 1997).
-In an exposure study undertaken in Switzerland, soil plots amended with STP biosolids reportedly remained contaminated with FB-71 throughout the 45 month test period (AISE and Cefic 2004).
-The available data are not sufficient to establish lifetimes in sediment and soil but support conservative half-lives exceeding 6 months.
+Sediment core samples obtained from a Swiss lake in the 1990s contained a historical record of FBAs in layers deposited as far back as the 1950s (Poiger 1994; Stoll 1997).
+In an exposure study undertaken in Switzerland, soil plots amended with STP biosolids were reportedly contaminated with FB-71 throughout the 45 month test period (AISE and Cefic 2004).
+Available data are not sufficient to establish lifetimes in sediment and soil but support conservative half-lives exceeding 6 months.